Svetlana Kuznetsova: 2007: Continued success, world No. 2

 Kuznetsova began the year by losing in the fourth round of the Australian Open to 16th seed Israeli Shahar Pe'er.
-She rebounded to reach her first final of the year in February at the Qatar Total Open in Doha, losing to world No. 1 Henin in two sets.
-She was seed first and made the final of the Tier I Pacific Life Open at Indian Wells, but lost to Hantuchová in straight sets.
+She rebounded to reach her first final of the year in February at the Qatar Open in Doha, losing to world No. 1 Henin in two sets.
+She was seed first and made the final of the Tier I Indian Wells Open but lost to Hantuchová, in straight sets.
 Reaching the final improved her ranking to third during the week ending 18 March, a career high.

-Kuznetsova continued on form during the clay-courts season.
+Kuznetsova continued on form during the clay-court season.
 At the J&S Cup in Warsaw, she defeated Venus Williams for the first time in her career in the quarterfinals before losing to Alona Bondarenko in the semifinals.
-She made the final of another Tier I tournament, at the Qatar Telecom German Open in Berlin, after defeating world No. 1 Henin for only the second time in the semifinals.
+She made the final of another Tier I tournament, at the German Open in Berlin, after defeating world No. 1 Henin for only the second time in the semifinals.
 In the final, the 1st seeded Kuznetsova lost to 12th seeded Ana Ivanovic.
-The following week, Kuznetsova reached the final of the Tier I Internazionali BNL d'Italia in Rome, losing to third seed Janković.
+The following week, Kuznetsova reached the final of the Tier I Italian Open in Rome, losing to third seed Janković.
 As the third seed at the French Open, Kuznetsova advanced to the quarterfinals without dropping a set but lost there to runner-up Ivanovic.
-Kuznetsova reached the quarterfinals of Wimbledon for the third time in July in which she lost to eventual champion Venus Williams.
+Kuznetsova reached the quarterfinals of Wimbledon for the third time in which she lost to eventual champion Venus Williams.

-In August, the top-seeded Kuznetsova won her first title of the year at the Pilot Pen Tennis tournament in New Haven, after three of her opponents retired due to injury or illness, including her finals opponent Ágnes Szávay.
+In August, the top-seeded Kuznetsova won her first title of the year at New Haven, after three of her opponents retired due to injury or illness, including her finals opponent Ágnes Szávay.
 At the US Open, Kuznetsova defeated sixth seed Anna Chakvetadze in the semifinals to advance to her third Grand Slam final.
 She lost to Henin in straight sets.
 As a result of this run, Kuznetsova reached world No. 2 during the week ending 9 September.

-At the Porsche Tennis Grand Prix in Stuttgart, Germany, Kuznetsova recorded her first career win over Serena Williams before losing in the semifinals to Tatiana Golovin.
+At the Porsche Tennis Grand Prix in Stuttgart, Germany, Kuznetsova recorded her first career win over Serena Williams, before losing in the semifinals to Tatiana Golovin.
 The following week she was seeded first in the Kremlin Cup in Moscow, but lost to Serena Williams in the semifinals.
-Kuznetsova completed the year by competing at the year-ending Championships in Madrid, but once again failed to progress beyond the preliminary round-robin stage, losing all three matches.
-She finished the season as world No. 2 and as the highest-ranked Russian player for the first time.
+Kuznetsova completed the year by competing at the Year-ending championships in Madrid, but once again failed to progress beyond the preliminary round-robin stage, losing all three matches.
+She finished the season as world No. 2, and as the highest-ranked Russian player for the first time.